 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of zidovudine.
 To learn more about possible side effects of zidovudine, read the drug label oror talk to your health care provider or pharmacist.

 You can report side effects to FDA at 1-800-FDA-1088 (1-800-332-1088) or online.

 How should zidovudine be stored?

-- Once zidovudine concentrate for intravenous infusion is diluted, use the solution within 8 hours if stored at 59°F to 77°F (15°C to 25°C) or 24 hours if refrigerated at 36°F to 46°F (2°C to 8°C).
+- Store vials of zidovudine for IV injection between 59°F and 77°F (15°C to 25°C) and protect them from light.
+Once zidovudine for IV injection is diluted, use the solution within 8 hours if stored at 59°F to 77°F (15°C to 25°C) or within 24 hours if refrigerated at 36°F to 46°F (2°C to 8°C).